Zegna’s SPAC deal offers discounted path to luxury

 Founded in 1910 as a textile manufacturer in Italy’s northern Biella province, Zegna is a global leader in high-end menswear.
 Yet the widespread cancellation of formal occasions in the past 18 months has hit it hard.
 The company’s core revenue, which includes U.S. fashion brand Thom Browne, dropped to 1 billion euros in 2020 from 1.3 billion euros in 2019.
 It expects sales to recover to just 1.2 billion euros this year, according to forecasts published on Monday.

 The uncertainty is reflected in the price.
 The deal puts Zegna’s enterprise value at about 2.3 times its expected 2021 revenue.
-Italian rival Salvatore Ferragamo (SFER.MI) trades at 2.9 times, while luxury groups Prada (1913.HK), Kering (PRTP.PA) and Moncler (MONC.MI) are valued at more than 5 times sales.
+Italian rival Salvatore Ferragamo trades at 2.9 times, while luxury groups Prada, Kering and Moncler are valued at more than 5 times sales.
 An enterprise value of around 18 times expected 2022 core adjusted EBIT of 142 million euros is below that of seven other major listed peers, company data shows.

 Listing in the United States is not exactly an endorsement of the “Made in Italy” tradition on which Zegna has built its name.
 But Chief Executive Gildo Zegna, whose family will retain a 62% stake, hopes the move will generate greater brand awareness in the Americas, which should represent 15% of apparel and accessories sales this year.
 He also wants to use the proceeds to boost digital sales and may consider acquisitions.